Anorak001/PYIRC/README.md

 c) <leave> - enables member to leave rooms

-d) <personal> - allows mmembers to do a personal chat
+d) <personal> - allows members to do a personal chat

 e) <switch> - enables user to switch in room to send distinct message